Andrew Gilding: 2017–2021

-2019

 Gilding went immediately to UK Q-school trying to get his Tour card back.
 He made it to last 16 on the third day, but failed in other three tournaments and did not retain the card.

 He started well on PDC Challenge Tour and after making it to quarterfinals and semifinals he was placed high in the rankings of this tour.
-That gave him a chance to be a substitute for the first two tournaments of PDPA Players Championship.
-Gilding made an appearance there and placed in last 16 in the first tournament.

-Gilding used his chance in European tour qualifications and qualified for three events – PDC German Darts Championship, PDC Austrian Darts Open and PDC Czech Open (where placed in last 16).
-Despite playing on many PDPA Players Championship tournaments throughout the year and three European Tour events, he was not able to break through into top 64 of PDC Order of Merit nor top 2 of Challenge Tour.

-2020

-Gilding was not successful in UK Q-school for the second time, his best result was last 32 on the second day.

-He again started well on PDC Challenge Tour, playing the final on the second tournament.
-This gave him another chance on PDPA Players Championship and also on PDC Summer Series.

-2021
+Gilding reached the final of the second tournament of the 2020 PDC Challenge Tour.

 On his third attempt to regain the Tour card, Gilding was successful via Q-school Order of Merit.
 He placed 2nd overall after consistent results throughout all four days of Final Stage, into which he received automatic spot after finishing in the Top 16 of the 2020 PDC Challenge Tour Order of Merit.
 Gilding featured in the UK Open for the first time since 2018, and was eliminated in the 3rd round.